 mixer = "PCM"

-volume_controller = "alsa" # use softvol for BSD
+volume_controller = "alsa"

 device_name = "Your_Car_Name" # No spaces

-bitrate = 160 # 96 or 320 are available as well
+bitrate = 160 # 96 or 320 also available

 cache_path = "/tmp/spotifyd"